Sohamch09/NeuronixAI/replit.md

 ## Overview

 This is a full-stack AI chatbot application built with React, Express, and TypeScript.
-The application features a modern chat interface with particle animations, real-time messaging, and AI-powered responses that can handle weather queries, news requests, calculations, and translations.
+The application features a modern chat interface with animated particle effects, real-time messaging, and intelligent AI-powered responses using Google's Gemini API.
+The chatbot can handle any type of conversation, answer questions, write code, explain concepts, be creative, and provide natural conversational responses similar to ChatGPT.
 The system uses an in-memory storage solution with support for PostgreSQL via Drizzle ORM.

 ## User Preferences